How to Motivate Your SLP Patients

 “Working together with the patient to create a plan of care from the beginning and checking in regularly to make sure they are in agreement is often a wonderful way to maintain engagement and motivation,” she added.

-Incorporating rewards into therapy plans can be another effective tactic when trying to encourage patients.
+Incorporating rewards into therapy plans can be another effective tactic to encourage patients.
 Politis has found that there is definitely a time and place for tangible rewards or tokens.

 “In working with children who need an external motivator, I have created reward systems—always with the caregiver’s permission—to help encourage participation.
 However, by and large, the most effective and lasting rewards are positive natural consequences,” she said.